 Download Signal for Android.

-Hushed enables you to create burner (temporary) phone numbers so your real one will remain hidden.
-It’s perfect for when you’re posting an advertisement on Craigslist or filling out a webform.
+Hushed enables you to create burner (temporary) phone numbers, so your real one remains hidden.
+It’s perfect for when you’re posting an advertisement on Craigslist or filling out a web form.
 It can also be handy for creating alternate caller IDs, managing multiple lines for personal and business use, and eliminating the need to carry a second phone.

 Download Hushed for Android.

-Google is an incredible tool and without it we’d be worse off, but it does collect a staggering amount of personal data.
+Google is an incredible tool, and without it we’d surely be worse off, but it does collect a staggering amount of personal data.
 That’s what allows it to deliver those pesky targeted advertisements every time we visit a website or track our daily commute for better travel recommendations.
-Of course, some of Google’s policies are downright invasive and many users sign up without understanding that they’re pretty much agreeing to constant monitoring of their digital footprints.
+Of course, some of Google’s policies are downright invasive, and many users sign up without understanding that they’re pretty much agreeing to constant monitoring of their digital footprints.

 Download DuckDuckGo for Android.

 Google’s invasive tracking features don’t just extend to search.
 Algorithms are at work within Gmail too, so that Google can serve more highly targeted ads and tailored recommendations.
 But the most worrying part about Gmail and many other popular email providers is that they’re not end-to-end encrypted.

 ProtonMail is a far more secure alternative to Gmail and its peers.
 It was engineered by scientists at CERN and remains open source so that its code can be audited whenever needed.